 All crimes that occur within the Clery Geography of Idaho State University must be reported and recorded.
-Clery Geography includes the following four areas:
+Clery reportable locations include the following four areas:

 Under the Clery Act, the on-campus category includes the following: